-Safety issues resulting from a lack of street lighting are known, with a plan in place to address.
+Safety issues resulting from a lack of street lighting are known, with a plan in place to address any issues raised.

 Ngā takahanga o muri ake nei Next Steps

 Monitoring of progress against the actions identified in the Waitārere Beach Community Plan will be undertaken yearly.